wxsd-sales/alarm-alert-macro/README.md

 2. Configure the Macro by toggling the values at the beginning of the file and set a static URL to display.
 3. Enable the Macro on the editor.

+## Testing the Macro

+Once you have the Macro running on your Webex Device, try playing the T3 Alarm sound nearby.

+Here is an example you can find on Youtube: https://www.youtube.com/watch?v=czyGmRXJ184

 ## Uninstall